Kajlinko/testCompareR/cran-comments.md

   academic articles and the website for Unversidad de Granada.

 0 errors ✔ | 0 warnings ✔ | 6 notes ✖

+## Resubmission

+"Using foo:::f instead of foo::f allows access to unexported objects.
+This is generally not recommended, as the semantics of unexported objects may be changed by the package author in routine maintenance."

+I have now modified the examples for all internal functions to avoid this practice.

+Thanks for the speedy review!